pavanvikrala/My-Resume/README.md

 # My-Resume
 My first HTML project which creates a personalized resume showcasing all my skills, education, important links, certification etc.
-Resume can be accessed from anywhere by using the link :   https://pavanvikrala.github.io/My-Resume/
+My Resume can be accessed from anywhere clicking using the link below👇 : https://pavanvikrala.github.io/My-Resume-HTML/